crizzy9/.dotfiles/README.md

 # git
 - Open Git console
+Space + h + s - Stage a hunk (a selection) from the current buffer
+- Jump between hunks in the current file?

 # nvim-tree (Working with folder structure and opened files)
 ## netrw is turned off - enable if needed - more info in nvim-tree readme